The Issue at Urban Utilities

 - scoring guide/legend

-- overall siphon condition score
+- overall reservoir condition score.

-The adoption of this technology as a business-as-usual solution is under consideration.
+On the back of this successful trial, Urban Utilities self-funded an inspection of another drinking water reservoir.
+Adoption of this technology as a business-as-usual solution is under consideration.

 About the Technology

 Abyss Solutions, located in Sydney, Australia was founded by four scientists and engineers from The University of Sydney in 2014.
-Abyss is a robotics company that combines the latest innovations ROUVs with state of the art data analytics to provide a safer, easier, and more comprehensive underwater inspection, allowing for correct asset management decisions.
+Abyss is a robotics company that combines the latest innovations in ROUVs with state of the art data analytics to provide a safer, easier and more comprehensive underwater inspection, allowing for correct asset management decisions.